Chapter 175-1 General Provisions

 (B) The agency shall furnish the public notice required under section 119.03 of the Revised Code and as detailed by paragraph (A) of this rule to any person who requests notice in writing and pays a reasonable fee, not to exceed the cost of copying and mailing.

 (C) Prior to the effective date of the rule, amendment, or rescission, the agency shall make a reasonable effort to inform those affected by the rule, amendment or rescission and to have available for distribution to those requesting it, the full text of the rule as adopted, amended or rescinded.

-(A) Under extreme exigent circumstances and not in contradiction of any provision under the ORC or these rules, the agency may waive specific provisions of the rules in this chapter where good cause is shown and adequate supporting documentation is provided.
+(A) Under extreme exigent circumstances and not in contradiction of any provision under the ORC or agency rules, the agency may waive specific provisions of the rules in this chapter where good cause is shown and adequate supporting documentation is provided.
 Any waiver is at the sole discretion of the agency, subject to applicable provisions of the Revised Code and Internal Revenue Code.

 (B) The agency shall not issue obligations to provide financing for any project unless the owners have satisfied the general requirements set forth in the rules in this chapter.
 The agency reserves the right to impose additional specific requirements with respect to any particular project.
 Compliance with the rules in this chapter by an applicant does not and shall not create any right by such applicant to a commitment or assurance that financing will be provided by the agency.

 (C) The agency shall not provide funding for any project or home unless such project or home are located entirely within the boundaries of the state of Ohio.